Azure/AppService/_posts/2022-08-24-Clojure-on-AppService.md

 If you haven't logged in before, login into your Azure account with `az login` and follow the prompts.

-Edit the script `create-resources.sh` provided.
+The example application has a script, [`create-resources.sh`](https://github.com/Azure-Samples/clojure-on-app-service/blob/main/create-resources.sh).
 The beginning of the file contains a configuration section where you can adjust some parameters such as the deployment region, and the database username and password.
+Set enviornment variables for the keys in the script to your desired values, or edit the script.

 The script will create the following resources for you: